arevindh/pihole-speedtest/README.md

 ## Features

 This Speedtest Mod is, as the name suggests, a speedtest mod for Pi-hole.
-It runs speedtests using [Ookla's `speedtest`](https://www.speedtest.net/apps/cli) and logs the results in a database.
+It runs speedtests (usually*) using [Ookla's `speedtest`](https://www.speedtest.net/apps/cli) and logs the results in a database.
 You can:

 * View the results in the web interface (Speedtest Log),
 * Flush the Database, or